lab1092/blender-manual_ja/manual/interface/screens.rst

    Cutting and editing of animation sequences.

 Blender sorts these screen layouts for you automatically in alphabetical and/or numerical order.
-The list is available in the :guilabel:`Info Window` header that is at the top of the layout for preset screens.
+The list is available in the *Info Window* header that is at the top of the layout for preset screens.
 This is often confused for a menu bar by those new to Blender;
-however it is simply a window showing only its :guilabel:`header`.
+however it is simply a window showing only its *header*.

-To change to the next alphabetically listed screen press :kbd:`ctrl-right`;
+To change to the next alphabetically listed screen press :kbd:`Ctrl-Right`;
-to change to the previous screen, press :kbd:`ctrl-left`.
+to change to the previous screen, press :kbd:`Ctrl-Left`.

 .. figure:: /images/Manual-Part-I-ConceptScreens25.jpg